 Additionally, almonds are high in vitamin E and other antioxidant compounds.
-Athletes need to consume foods with antioxidants.
-They promote muscle recovery.
+Athletes need to consume foods with antioxidants, as they promote muscle recovery.

 Almonds may increase testosterone levels!

 Snacking almonds between meals can decrease LDL-cholesterol, while it doesn’t affect the “good” HDL-cholesterol.
 Actually, cholesterol is necessary for the good function of the body.
-For instance, cholesterol is needed to make testosterone![10,11]
+For instance, cholesterol is needed for the biosynthesis of testosterone![10,11]

 Testosterone is crucial for muscle growth because it increases muscle protein synthesis.
-Testosterone is one of the most potent naturally secreted anabolic hormones!
-In muscle, testosterone stimulates protein synthesis.
+Testosterone is one of the most powerful naturally secreted anabolic hormones!
 Athletes who train for muscle hypertrophy should have high testosterone levels.
 Testosterone is considered the major promoter of muscle growth and muscle strength in response to resistance training.[12,13]

 When should I eat almonds to build muscle mass?

-Moreover, the best time to eat almonds is before a high-calorie meal.
+Moreover, the best time to eat almonds is before a high-calorie meal or at breakfast.
 Consuming almonds before a meal can reduce body fat mass, visceral fat level, and body fat percentage!

-How many almonds should I eat a day to build muscle?
+How many almonds should I eat a day to build muscle mass?

 2 handfuls of almonds a day can help athletes build muscle mass.
 They influence total body protein, fat-free mass, and skeletal muscle mass.

-Only athletes with extremely high caloric needs can eat more almonds.
+Only athletes with extremely high caloric needs can eat more almonds without gaining weight.